k8sp/bootstrapper/pxe-on-rasppi/README.md

 I can ssh to Thinkpad using its new IP address.

 Then I restarted the Raspberry Pi.
-It boots into a status that the DHCP server runs OK and it can resovle and access `www.google.com`.
+It boots into a status that the DHCP server runs OK and it can resolve and access `www.google.com`.

 Then I restarted the Thinkpad again.
 It got `192.168.2.15`, an IP address in the specified range.